 Mill Creek Pond + Foulmouthed Brewing, South Portland

 There’s plenty of space to practice your ice tricks at the frozen pond at Mill Creek Park.
 No Zambonis here, so the ice can get a bit craggy, but the lights on the trees make the park look lovely in the evening and it’s nice to have room to roam.
-Less than a half-mile away, in Knightville, is Foulmouthed Brewing, where you can experiment with a flight of their beers or pick one outright.
-For a nice jolt, order the Eye Opener cocktail, made with coffee-infused vodka, Frangelico, Thai iced coffee, and cream.
-Or get the spiked hot cocoa.
+Less than a half-mile away, in Knightville, is Foulmouthed Brewing, where you can experiment with a flight of their beers or pick one outright, like the Knightvillain, a German-style black ale that’s “light bodied, yet chocolatey and roasty.”
 Foulmouthed is open 3-10 p.m.
 Monday through Thursday, noon to 10 p.m.
 Friday and Saturday, and noon to 8 p.m.
 Sunday.

 The Waterhouse Center + The Kennebunk Inn, Kennebunk

 The rink is open 8 a.m. to 8 p.m. daily.
 The ice gets the Zamboni treatment and there’s even a live web cam so you can see what’s happening.
-There’s a food cart on site, too, if you need munchies.
 Just next door is The Kennebunk Inn, with its Academe Brasserie and Tavern.
-It’s a quite time of year and the bar is a cozy respite after some skating.
+It’s a quiet time of year and the bar is a cozy respite after some skating.
 Order up a glass of wine or a hot toddy or whatever suits you at the full bar.
 The restaurant/bar is open 11:30 a.m. to 9 p.m.
 Tuesday through Saturday.

 Family Ice Center + Rivalries, Falmouth

 The Lee Twombly Pond at Falmouth’s Family Ice Center boasts smooth ice and a warming hut with big tables and a fireplace.
 It’s open 10 a.m. to 9 p.m. daily (weather permitting).
-And just up Hat Trick Drive there’s a brand-new Rivalries location filled with pub grub and beer and big TVs.
+And just up Hat Trick Drive there’s a Rivalries location filled with pub grub and beer and big TVs.
 The rink and the Rivalries are just far enough from each other that it makes sense to drive from one to the other, but close enough that it seems entirely silly.
-You can get all sorts of drinks at Rivalries – it has a full bar, after all – but a beer just makes sense here. * Note, as of 12/6/2018, the outdoor rink isn’t opened yet, but is expected to open mid-December.
+You can get all sorts of drinks at Rivalries – it has a full bar, after all – but a beer just makes sense here.

 Orland H. Blake Skating Pond + Gather, Yarmouth